thoughtbot/cities/boston.md

 Hiring designers and developers
 -------------------------------

 Here are some folks you might want to interact with.

-Attend user group meetings like Boston Ruby, CocoaHeads Boston, and Boston JavaScript.

-Get to know designers and developers by their work and their peers' interest in their work.
-Designers hang out on Dribbble.
-Developers hang out on GitHub.
-Develop relationships from however you like from there.
+Develop relationships how ever you'd like.

 * [Boston Dribbblers](http://dribbble.com/designers?location=Boston)
 * [Boston Ruby